AlaaAlassi/CppND-Capstone-Multi-Agent-A-Start/README.md

 cd build
 ./MAA-Star
 ```
-You should be able to to see this the creen below
+You should be able to see this on the screen below (this gif is 3X the actual speed, the robots in the demo are moving at a velocity of 1 cell/sec)
 <p align="center">
   <img src="https://github.com/AlaaAlassi/CppND-Capstone-Multi-Agent-A-Start/blob/main/assets/warehouseDemo3X.gif" />
 </p>